pwbriggs/music-assistant.github.io/docs/faq/stream-to.md

 If the hardware has at least 4MB of flash and 4MB of PSRAM it will be capable of running squeezelite directly.
 Use the [Squeezelite ESP32 firmware](https://github.com/sle118/squeezelite-esp32).
 A nice solution with speaker terminals is the [Louder ESP32](https://www.tindie.com/products/sonocotta/louder-esp32/)

 If the ESP32 device has other firmware on it that has been discovered by Home Assistant then use the [Home Assistant Player Provider](https://music-assistant.io/integration/installation/) to expose the HA media player entitiy to MA.
-If the exposed player is running ESPHOME then enable "Use MP3" in the player settings as this is all the player can handle.
+If the exposed player is running ESPHOME then enable "Enforce (lossy) MP3 stream" in the player settings as this is all the player can handle.

 There is a [Snapclient port](https://github.com/jorgenkraghjakobsen/snapclient) which could also be used.